ArjunBadyal/DRLND-Project-1/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

 ### Instructions
-To train the agent run the P1_DQN.py file making sure to replace the environment directory to your own directory given the installation above.
+To train the agent run the P1_DQN.py file making sure to replace the environment directory with your own directory given the installation above.